 - All employees should be instructed on how to properly reinstall drain plugs and oil filters, and to check for leaks when the job is complete.
 Damaged engines are expensive to repair/replace and do not enhance your reputation with customers.

 - Guard dogs and weapons of any type on your premises create a serious liability exposure and should be removed.

 The safe operation of vehicles, both yours and your customers, is important to the success of your business.
 Accidents reflect negatively on your operations and damage your reputation.
 Here are several suggestions which will help you prevent accidents and losses.

 - Obtain Motor Vehicle Reports (MVR's) for all employees to determine who will be permitted to drive customer or company vehicles.

 - Establish rules as to when and who is permitted to drive customer or company vehicles.

 - Test drive customer's vehicles in a light traffic area on a predetermined route.
 This will greatly reduce your exposure to other vehicles and pedestrians.
-Only responsible, mature employees should be permitted to make these test drives.
+Only responsible employees should be permitted to make these test drives.